Living the Christmas Story, Jennifer Gates, Youth and Family Ministry Director.

 “We know that the kingdom of ….
 God is not a place in the skies, but an ideal state in creative mind, ready to be ushered in to the minds of men.” – Charles Fillmore, Unity Co-founder

-In our Youth Ministry classrooms during the month of December, in preparation for our CommUNITY Christmas Celebration on Sunday, December 24, we will be discussing the various characters and settings contained within the traditional Christmas Story.
-Through the reading of Bible passages and the discussion of Unity’s study of the metaphysics of Christmas, we will be examining the deeper message of Jesus’ birth while developing our own understanding of how this message pertains to each of our lives on a daily basis.
+In addition, our Youth Ministry classroom lessons during the month of December have focused on exploring the metaphysics of the Christmas story, in preparation for our CommUNITY Christmas Celebration on Sunday, December 23.
+Each Sunday, we have discussed the various characters and settings contained within the traditional Christmas Story.
+Through the reading of Bible passages and the discussion of Unity’s study of the metaphysics of Christmas, we have examined the deeper message of Jesus’ birth while developing our own understanding of how this message pertains to each of our lives on a daily basis.

 Fun Fact: Did you know that the Christmas story is found only in The Gospels of Matthew and Luke (Matt.
 1:18-25, Luke 2:1-20, Matt.
 2:1-12)?

-The Christmas Story is familiar to most of us who have celebrated this holiday for our entire lives.
-Although we are all familiar with basic story of Mary, Joseph, and baby Jesus, there is a deeper spiritual meaning that we study in Unity.
+The Christmas Story is familiar to most of us who have celebrated this holiday throughout our lives.
+Although we are familiar with basic story of Mary, Joseph, and baby Jesus, there is a deeper spiritual meaning that we study in Unity.
 When we look at the “metaphysics” behind familiar stories, we see the larger picture, or the simple, day-to-day message that is hidden within.